How to design and install a fire sprinkler system for your home.

 Fire Protection Plan from Licensed Engineer

 It is necessary to have a formal fire sprinkler design done by a licensed fire sprinkler design engineer.
 This is what you need to submit to the fire inspector at your local planning office.
-You will need to submit this before the building permit is issued.
+You will need to submit this before the building is signed off.
 Here is the formal submission for my house...